Chronic cerebrospinal venous insufficiency (CCSVI)

 Chronic cerebrospinal venous insufficiency (CCSVI) is a term coined by Dr. Paolo Zamboni of the University of Ferrara in Italy.
 CCSVI describes a theory in which the veins in the head and neck are narrowed or blocked, and therefore unable to efficiently remove blood from the central nervous system.
 More specifically, the pressure caused by the build-up of blood in turn causes reflux of blood back into the central nervous system through new blood vessels which develop when the others are not working properly.
 Dr. Zamboni suggested that because these compensatory blood vessels don't have the same structural integrity as larger veins, they tend to leak blood into the surrounding tissue, depositing iron in the central nervous system and thereby triggering an immune response associated with multiple sclerosis.

 In 2009, Dr. Zamboni went on to describe a list of criteria that a person had to meet in order to have CCSVI.
 He also published results from a study which demonstrated that CCSVI was present in all the individuals with MS that he examined.
 Following the release of Dr. Zamboni’s findings, additional studies have been conducted world-wide, the results of which have led to conflicting conclusions.
 Some researchers have shown an association between vein abnormalities and MS while others have not.
-Although the most recent studies indicate that there is no association between CCSVI and MS, research continues to definitively evaluate the link between CCSVI and MS.
+Overall research suggests that there is no association between CCSVI and MS.

 The proposed treatment for CCSVI, sometimes referred to as “liberation therapy”, is an angioplasty procedure, which involves opening blocked or narrowed veins by inflating a small balloon or inserting a stent to allow for better blood flow and improve drainage of blood from the brain.
 The procedure is not approved in Canada.

 MS Society of Canada funds research on CCSVI and MS